byjg/docker-php/docs/environment.md

   byjg/php:8.0-fpm-ngnix
 ```

+## NGINX_DISABLE_CORS

+Nginx is setup with a pre-defined CORS handle.
+If you want you can disable the default implementation and use
+from the framework, e.g. Laravel.

 ## DISABLEMODULE_[name]=true

 All modules are installed by default.
 You can disable a module when you start the instance: